‘The Bachelor’s Corinne Olympios Explains Real Deal About ‘Nanny’ On Ellen

 The Bachelor “villain” Corinne Olympios guested on The Ellen DeGeneres show on Wednesday to discuss Nick Viall, Nanny Racquel, and to play a little game of “Who’d You Rather.”
-Ellen, who is a self-professed The Bachelor addict, was relentless in reminding Corinne about her antics in the reality show, and even got to tell the 24-year-old business owner that she was a little crazy in the first few episodes.
+Ellen, who is a self-professed The Bachelor addict, was relentless in reminding Corinne about her antics on the reality show, and even got to tell the 24-year-old business owner that she was a little crazy in the first few episodes.
 Without losing a beat, and in typical Corinne fashion, The Bachelor contender said she thinks she was actually pretty funny and had no regrets about joining the show at all.

 When Ellen asked if what she showed on TV was actually the real Corinne, the comedienne replied that it was definitely the real side of her.
 But she added that there are still other sides that people have not seen yet, to which Ellen quickly asked what other sides are there, as people have seen her front side.
-DeGeneres is of course referring to Corinne’s bridal pictorial in the pool with Nick, where she took her bikini top off and posed Janet Jackson style with the bachelor.
-Corinne was quick to assure that more sides to her will be revealed in the coming weeks on the show, and that she will definitely be “clothed.”
+DeGeneres is, of course, referring to Corinne’s bridal pictorial in the pool with Nick, where she took her bikini top off and posed Janet Jackson style with the bachelor.
+Corinne was quick to assure that more sides to her will be revealed in the coming weeks on the show and that she will definitely be “clothed.”

 Of course, Ellen’s curious if Olympios was drunk most of the time, as the ladies are often seen with a glass in hand every week.
 To which Corinne admitted that there was definitely alcohol every time, but she didn’t really go over her limit as to reach blackout point.
 Now that this has been revealed, could her naps be somehow alcohol related?
 It can be recalled that she had slept through at least one rose ceremony and one group date in the previous episodes.